1. Have a great time.

 - Genre Savvy: Both of the kids, Becca for being an aspiring filmmaker and Tyler being... a 13-year-old, are pretty savvy in regards to what to do when dealing with horror-esque situations.

 - Harmful to Minors: The protagonists are two kids who end up getting exposed to appalling violence, including finding their murdered grandparents, and having to kill the unstable old couple they're staying with themselves.

 - Irony: Becca catches all of the crazy on her cameras and still doesn't notice what is going on right in front of her.

 - Kick the Dog: In the climax, as he's getting ready to kill the boy, "Pop Pop" tells him, "You know what?
 I never liked you."

-- Mood Whiplash: Happens often, as the film was marketed as a horror/comedy — and it's mainly due to Deanna Dunagan's performance as Nana, and how she instantly flips from unsettling to sweet to crazed every sentence.
+- Mood Whiplash: Happens often, and it's mainly due to Deanna Dunagan's performance as Nana, and how she instantly flips from unsettling to sweet to crazed every sentence.